Beer, Devon: Transport

-Roads

 Beer is just off the A3052 which links Exeter to the West and Lyme Regis to the East.

-Public transport

 Beer's nearest railway station is Axminster railway station, around 9 mi away, which is on the Exeter to Waterloo line.
 There is a bus link from the rail station to Beer.

 The bus services in the village are provided by locally based AVMT Buses who run services to many of the nearby towns and villages including Seaton, Axminster, Branscombe, Sidmouth, and Colyton.